St. Joseph’s Church and the McDowell Creek Community

 The Church was originally a small limestone structure that resembled the one-room schools in the area.
 The old structure was removed and the current structure was built in 1910.
 The Catholic Church held services in St. Joseph’s Church until it closed in 1989.
 In 1993 the items inside the church, including the Stained Glass windows were removed and auctioned off or taken to other churches in the area.

 The building however, is a long way from being opened for public use.
-Now the windows, floors, balcony, interior stairs, and walls need serious work.
-Down the line utilities, water, waste disposal, and doors will have to be considered.
+Now the floors, balcony, interior stairs, and walls need serious work.
 The Historical Society hopes that the building can be restored with help from the local community and other people in Geary County and that it will again be open for use as a community building, reception hall, ceremonial space, and mini-museum.